“Dr. Patish's orthotics have changed my life! I can walk for hours around campus and go to the gym with no pain.”Google · Sarah Tang · Mar 2022

 How long do custom orthotics last compared to insoles?

 Custom orthotics last 3–5 years.
-Store-bought insoles typically wear out in 3–6 months, making custom orthotics more cost-effective long-term for chronic conditions.
+Store-bought insoles tend to wear out far sooner, making custom orthotics more cost-effective long-term for chronic conditions.

 Ready to Feel Better?